tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

     \sigma_{il}^{SC}=-e_{ijk}E_k
     \]

-The converse piezoelectric effect can be included with the keyword ``BodyForce_piezo`` and an electrostatic simulation must be indicated.
+The converse piezoelectric effect can be included with the keyword ``converse_piezo`` and an electrostatic simulation must be indicated.

 The effective body force reads as :